RequestNetwork/requestNetwork/packages/data-access/specs/request-block-specification-v0.1.0.md

 ## Transaction batching

-The transaction are stored and indexed in blocks.
+The transactions are stored and indexed in blocks.
-A block is JSON object containing two main parts:
+A block is a JSON object containing two main parts:

 - header: containing the information to index the transactions (channels and topics)
 - transactions: the transactions themselves